tpolischuk/jekyll-base/_posts/2019-10-23-my-site-wont-build.markdown

 date:   2019-10-23 00:17:40
 categories: netlify support
 ---
-Thank you for contacting Netlify support, i’m sorry you’re having an issue with [insert more specific information about their issue showing them that you’ve read their initial request].
+Thank you for contacting Netlify support, I’m sorry you’re having an issue with [insert more specific information about their issue showing them that you’ve read their initial request].

 My name is Trevor and I will be assisting you.